yiisoft/validator/README.md

 $result = (new Validator())->validate($person);
 ```

-The validation result is an object that allow check validation is successful:
+The validation result is an object that allows to check whether validation was successful:

 ```php
 $result->isValid();